tombentley/toc/reviews/2020-strimzi-annual.md

 * Attract more contributors and grow the community thanks to the independent governance of CNCF
 * Attract more users through the increased visibility

-These goals are being fullfilled as seen from the new users and new contributors statistics.
+These goals are being fulfilled as seen from the new users and new contributors statistics.

 ## Current Goals

 For the next year, we would like to achieve the following goals:
-* Keep attracting more users to Strimzi and Apache Kafka on Kuberenetes
+* Keep attracting more users to Strimzi and Apache Kafka on Kubernetes
 * Keep broadening the contributor base with focus on trying to get also more regular and long-term committers.
 This should also lead to adding more maintainers from other companies than just IBM and Red Hat.
 * Release Strimzi 1.0.
 While we see Strimzi as production-ready and have production users, we are still on `0.x` versions.
 We should move to 1.0 during the next year.